docker/docs/_includes/ee-linux-install-reuse.md

   {% endif %}
 {% endif %}

-2. Install Docker EE, changing the path below to the path where you downloaded the Docker package.
+2. Install Docker Enterprise, changing the path below to the path where you downloaded the Docker package.

     ```bash